21 good reasons to visit Tbilisi in winter, plus my advice for travelling to Georgia in the colder months.

 Say ‘yes’ to a traditional kisi scrub – a lively rub down with a textured mitt performed by a professional therapist – and wave goodbye to a few layers of dead, dry winter skin.

 Insider tip: Tbilisi’s baths work differently to the ones in Budapest or Istanbul.
 For a list of my favourite bathhouses and tips for etiquette, make sure you read my complete guide to the Tbilisi sulfur baths.
+For natural outdoor hot springs in Georgia, see this list.

-3. Do a Georgian wine Tasting
+3. Do a Georgian wine degustation

 Georgia is world-famous for its wine scene and Tbilisi is the best place in the country to sample the full line-up of regional drops.
 There are wine bars across the city that serve European-style wines and traditional Qvevri wines (fermented underground in a large clay vessel) by the glass or as part of a degustation.